Zackitty/JiuTube/client/README.md

 No environment variables are needed to run this application in development, but be sure to set the REACT_APP_BASE_URL environment variable in heroku!

-This app will be automatically built when you deploy to heroku, please see the `heroku-postbuild` script in your `express.js` applications `package.json` to see how this works.n
+This app will be automatically built when you deploy to heroku, please see the `heroku-postbuild` script in your `express.js` applications `package.json` to see how this works.